 The automobile today serves as a high-tech platform that links automotive manufacturers and suppliers with emerging technology providers.
-Hastened by the desire for contactless services brought on by the COVID-19 pandemic, competition in this space continues to intensify and become globalized.
+Hastened by the desire for contactless services brought on by the pandemic, competition in this space continues to intensify and become globalized.
 Top manufacturers include Tesla, Waymo, and GM’s Cruise in the US and startups like Zoox, Mobileye, and Baidu’s Apollo Go in Australia, Israel, and China, respectively.
 Additionally, an extensive field of innovators has emerged worldwide for components and other linked technologies, ranging from sensing tools and systems to WiFi, to cellular, OTS hardware, and specialized processors.

 Growing trust, fierce competition, a crowded field, and uncharted innovation create opportunities for litigation.